-I hold the position of Professor of Robot Vision at the Department of Computing, Imperial College London, and lead the Robot Vision Research Group and the Dyson Robotics Laboratory at Imperial College.
+I hold the position of Professor of Robot Vision at the Department of Computing, Imperial College London, and lead the Dyson Robotics Laboratory at Imperial College where we are working on vision and AI technology for next generation home robotics.
+I also lead the Robot Vision Research Group though most of my activity is now within the Dyson Lab.

 I am working in computer vision and robotics: specifically my main research has concerned SLAM (Simultaneous Localisation and Mapping) using vision, with a particular emphasis on methods that work in real-time with commodity cameras.
 This is technology that can provide low-cost and robust real-time localisation and scene understanding for domestic robots, humanoid robots, wearable sensors, game interfaces or other devices.